|(a) Definitions. Words and terms used in this chapter

 (1) Applicant--A person who submits an application

-for registration as a dealer or an agent.
+for registration as an investment adviser or an investment adviser

-(2) Branch office--Any location where one or more agents
+(2) Branch office--Any location where one or more representatives

 (A) This definition excludes: